pip-webui/pip-webui-tutorial/step3/Readme.md

 </body>
 ```

 Rebuild the application.
-You shall see an empty application with toolbar and sidenav.
+You shall see an empty application with a toolbar and sidenav.

 ![navigation components](artifacts/navigation_components.png)

 ### Configure AppBar

-Load default iconset, define global actions and default application title inside application configuration section.
+Load the default iconset, define global actions and default application title inside the application configuration section.

-We will create a page for the global actions later, you can currently see an routing error page if you try go to them.
+We will create a page for the global actions later.
+For now, you can see a routing error page if you try to trigger them.

 ```javascript
 app.config(function (pipAuthStateProvider, $mdIconProvider, pipAppBarProvider) {